Open Education and Open Science

 NEW SWOT Success with Open Textbooks – a Tumblr and Twitter account advocating the use of open textbooks in the UK.

-NEW Hewlett Foundation-funded UK Open Textbook Project – collaboration with the OER Hub at the Open University and WONKHE.com.
+NEW Hewlett Foundation-funded UK Open Textbook Project – collaboration with the Open University and WONKHE.com to raise awareness of open textbooks (free books for college and university students).

 GoOpen! – Wiki to support the development of open practice in teaching.